RSS Feed

 The ubiquitous cell phone

 Bea and I went for a quick drink after a trip to the ATM (there’s that technology again) – then we all met for drinks in the hotel lobby – then walked the cobbled streets of Grazemala for a last meal together.
 It was one of those lovely evenings where everything went well: conversation, food, laughter.
 A really magical night.
-We walked back to the hotel under a clear midnight blue sky and the moon was full, a silver orb in the incredible sky.
+We walked back to the hotel under a clear midnight blue sky and the moon was full, a silver orb in that incredible sky.

 Must get up at 7AM.
 And so to bed.